alyssajohnsonunofficial/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ## Grouping #1 - adDataByCountryInternMap (Grouping By Currency)

-1. Choose the field to group the data by (I chose 'currency_original' because I wanted to the different countries the data came from and how much of it came from each place)
+1. Choose the field to group the data by (I chose 'currency_original' because I wanted to see the different countries the data came from and how much of it came from each place)
 2. Declare an intern map to hold the newly grouped data (adDataByCountryInternMap) in an executable codeblock
 3. Use d3.group to group the data by the 'currency_original' field
 4. Declare the newly grouped data (adDataByCountryInternMap) in a second executable codeblock
+5. Leave notes in the second codeblock describing the new output

 ```js
 const adDataByCountryInternMap = d3.group(